Finding community structure using the ordered random graph model: Definitions and related work

+Matrix reordering is considered in a variety of contexts.
 In the {\MLA} problem, we search for the optimal vertex sequence that minimizes the following cost function \cite{Harper1964}:

 The exact minimization of Eq.~(\ref{costfunction-1}) is $\mathcal{NP}$-complete \cite{Garey1976}, and several lower and upper bounds of the cost function and associated vertex ordering have been discussed in the literature \cite{Juvan1992,Petit2003,Rao2005,Devanur2006,Caprara2011,seitz2010contributions}.
-Reordering of symmetric matrices is considered in the context of envelope reduction problem, and several methods have been proposed.
-The reversed Cuthill-McKee algorithm \cite{Cuthill1969reducing} is a classical greedy heuristic that can be employed to solve the problem of the {\MLA}.
-Spectral ordering finds a vertex sequence by using the eigenvector associated with the second-smallest eigenvalue of Laplacian matrices \cite{Juvan1992,Barnard95,George1997,DingHe2004}.
+Reordering of symmetric matrices is considered in the context of envelope reduction problem for the efficient computation of sparse matrices.
+Several methods to reduce the size of the envelope, which is defined as a banded region around the diagonal part involving all nonzero elements in \cite{Barnard95}, have been proposed \cite{Cuthill1969reducing,Juvan1992,Barnard95,George1997,Alan1981Computer}.
 Reordering of rectangular matrices has been established as a seriation problem, which has its origin in archaeology \cite{Robinson1951,Liiv2010}.
 For example, the so-called consecutive ones problem considers the reordering of binary matrix such that the ones in each row are aligned consecutively \cite{Kendall1969,Atkins98,Fogel_NIPS2013,Vuokko_SIAM2010}.
 Ranking of vertices is studied as a reordering problem of directed networks \cite{brin1998anatomy, de2018physical}.
 Clustering methods associated with the ranking are reported in \cite{Peixoto2022Ordered,letizia2018resolution,iacovissi2022interplay}.
 Recently, the reordering problem is also studied using neural networks \cite{watanabe2021autoll,kwon2022deep}.
 The ordering of vertices can also be considered in the context of latent space network model, as a way of one-dimensional embedding \cite{newman2018networks}.

+In this work, we employ two of the envelope reduction algorithms as a comparison with our method; spectral ordering and {\RCM}.
+Spectral ordering \cite{Juvan1992,Barnard95,George1997,DingHe2004} employs the eigenvector of the Laplacian matrix to find a vertex sequence that approximately minimizes the cost function